dcefram/blog/content/posts/use-mongodb-aggregates-not-views.md

 author = "Daniel Cefram Ramirez" tags = ["dev"] date = 2023-08-24T23:23:11+08:00
-title = "Use Mongodb Aggregates, Not Views" description = "Views are just aggregates, but for APIs, it's often better to build aggregates from scratch" type = "post" draft = false
+title = "Use MongoDB Aggregates, Not Views" description = "Views are just aggregates, but for APIs, it's often better to build aggregates from scratch" type = "post" draft = false